-Two fountains, one of which now resides in Rundle Mall, were originally erected in front of the Jubilee Exhibition Building on North Terrace.
-These fountains were constructed in the late Victorian era and are examples of the domestic fountains of the period.
+Two fountains, one of which now resides in Rundle Mall, once sat outside the Jubilee Exhibition Building on North Terrace and were constructed in the late Victorian era, with both being prime examples of the domestic fountains of the time.

 In 1908, the two fountains were handed over to the Adelaide City Council by the South Australian Government.
-One was to be erected in North Adelaide and the other in South Adelaide and since their first relocation, both fountains have been re-homed.
+One was to be relocated to a North Adelaide address and the other in South Adelaide and since their first relocation, both fountains have been re-homed.

-The fountain was subsequently moved further down the Mall and is now adjacent to the entrance to Adelaide Arcade.
-It has also been painstakingly repainted in colours of the Victorian era.
+The fountain is often undergoing updates to its base, and has also been painstakingly repainted in colours of the Victorian era.

 In 1972, then-Premier Don Dunstan famously filled the fountain with champagne donated by Hardy's to celebrate the opening of Rundle Mall.